AmpersandTarski/documentation/prototypes/extensions/execengine.md

     RELATION project[Assignment*Project] [UNI,TOT]  MEANING "Every Assignment must apply to one project" RELATION assignee[Assignment*Person] [UNI,TOT]  MEANING "Every Assignment must apply to one person"

-The following rule states that for every project leader, an `Assignment` must exist that applies to one `Person` and one `Project`, basically assigning that `Person` to be a project leader for the `Project`.
+The following rule states that for every project leader, an assignment must exist that applies to one person and one project, basically assigning that person to be a project leader for the Project.

     RULE "Require Assignment" : pl |- project~;assignee

-This calls for the automated creation of an atom in the concept `Assignment`, and the subsequent population of relations `project` and `assignee` using this newly created atom.
+This calls for the automated creation of an atom in the concept `Assignment`, followed by the population of relations `project` and `assignee` using this newly created atom.
 This is specified as follows:

     ROLE "ExecEngine" MAINTAINS "Create Assignment"
     RULE "Create Assignment" : pl |- project~;assignee